Current Theatre Season

 Directed by: Hollace Starr

-It's early 20th-centur Russia, and a new economic and social order has everyone in the Ranevskaya clan turned upside-down.
-When self-made millionaire Lopakhin reveals his plan to save the beloved family estate, Lyubov must decided what she values more: the estate itself, or her own delusions.
-Pepperdine's Theatre Program presents The Cherry Orchard, the final masterpiece of Russian playwright Anton Chekhov, in a recent adaptation by Libby Appel.
+It’s early 20th-century Russia, and a new economic and social order has everyone in the Ranevskaya clan turned upside-down.
+When self-made millionaire Lopakhin reveals his plan to save the beloved family estate, Lyubov must decide what she values more: the estate itself, or her own delusions.
+Pepperdine’s Theatre Program presents The Cherry Orchard, the final masterpiece of Russian playwright Anton Chekhov, in a crackling translation by English playwright Tom Stoppard.

 Venue: Smothers Theatre